"Derry Girls" Nicola Coughlan announces new role in female-led British historical comedy

 Nicola Coughlan, known for her characters in "Derry Girls" and Netflix's "Bridgerton", has announced that she will be part of the ensemble of a female-led comedy film titled "Seize Them!"

-The County Galway native took to Instagram to share her delight at the news with the caption, "News!!
+The Co Galway native took to Instagram to share her delight at the news with the caption: "News!!
 Making a movie with two of the biggest babes in the world and I couldn’t be more excited!!!#SeizeThem" alongside a sword emojis.

 View this post on Instagram